 In addition, we provide our franchisees with credit as part of our franchise agreements.
-We have had difficulties collecting amounts due to us from franchisees, and during the second half of 2011, we wrote off some of the debt owed to us by franchisees.
-If we continue having difficulties collecting debt from franchisees, we may decrease our sales to the franchisees and increase our doubtful accounts, which could materially and adversely impact our sales and financial results.
+We have had difficulties collecting amounts due to us from franchisees, and in April 2012 we took over 24 stores and inventory in exchange for the debt owed to us and during the second half of 2011, we wrote off some of the debt owed to us by franchisees.
+If we continue having difficulties collecting debt from franchisees, and the security provided to us by franchisees is not sufficient to cover this debt, we may decrease our sales to the franchisees and increase our doubtful accounts, which could materially and adversely impact our sales and financial results.